 On joyous twirling swirling flight,

-Pushes West into the sunsets,
+Pushes West into the sunset,

-Guttural & raucous they cry,
+Guttural and raucous they cry,

 Clamouring to retain roosts,